 Sorry no pets, no smoking

-Traigh Uaine is a unique detached cottage, right on the shore of Loch Sunart, a Highland sea loch on the west coast of Scotland.
-It’s in the small settlement of Laga on the beautiful Ardnamurchan Peninsula.
+A unique detached cottage right on the shore of Loch Sunart - a Highland sea loch on the west coast of Scotland.
+It’s in the small settlement of Laga on the beautiful Ardnamurchan Peninsula near the Western Isles.

 Large windows and patio doors face south with stunning views of the loch and the Morvern Hills beyond.
 There's a choice of rooms to relax in and enjoy the scenery or watch out for wildlife.